MicrosoftDocs/winrt-api/windows.gaming.input/arcadestick_getbuttonlabel_1981773638.md

 # Windows.Gaming.Input.ArcadeStick.GetButtonLabel

 ## -description

 Retrieves the button label for the specified button.

 ## -parameters

 ### -param button

-The button to retrieve the label for.
+The button for which to retrieve the label.

 ## -returns
 Returns the label for the specified button.
 If the button label is blank or there is no known label for the controller’s button, then **None** is returned.